 - Present Content in Shorter Sections

 In today’s digital world, most learners have difficulty focusing on longer pieces of text.
 Reduce the length of your chapters and sections, providing more frequent breaks in the material so readers have a logical place to pause and digest.
+Hemingway Editor is a wonderful, free tool that helps to eliminate the use of overly complex words and sentences, use of passive voice, and other writing “traps” that make text more difficult to absorb.

 - Turn Text into Graphics